Konstantinos GIAPIS, et al.

 [0055] According to many embodiments and the observed kinematics

-of the ion exits from CO2<+> scattering on Au, molecular O2
+of the ion exits from CO2<+> scattering on Au, molecular

-the CO2<+>, O2<+>, O2<->, CO<+> and O<-
+distributions of the CO2<+>, O2<+>, O2<->,

->ion exits for E0=56.4 eV are re-plotted in FIG. 4a as a
+CO<+> and O<- >ion exits for E0=56.4 eV are

-function of the corresponding ion exit velocity.
-As seen in FIG.
+exit velocity.
+As seen in FIG. 4a, the exit velocities of

-O2<-> line up very well, thus confirming the single
+well, thus confirming the single precursor origin, while the

-precursor origin, while the O<- >peak is somewhat broader
+O<- >peak is somewhat broader than the latter three and

-than the latter three and overlaps partially with the O2 ion exit
+overlaps partially with the O2 ion exit peaks.
+Surprisingly, the

-peaks.
-Surprisingly, the surviving CO2<+> is clearly faster
+surviving CO2<+> is clearly faster than the O2 ion

-than the O2 ion products.
-Therefore, the CO2* undergoing
+products.
+Therefore, the CO2* undergoing post-collisional

-and results in its slower exit.
+results in its slower exit.
 Although the putative CO2* state

 cannot be directly detected, the additional energy needed to

-produce it can be estimated by assuming that the daughter O2<-
+produce it can be estimated by assuming that the daughter

-(I) mechanism, or for direct O2 formation according to channel
+according to channel (I) mechanism, or for direct O2 formation

-(II) mechanism.
-Coincidentally, the energy penalty to form the
+according to channel (II) mechanism.
+Coincidentally, the energy

-triangular CO2 state (<1>A1) is also 6 eV (as reported in
+penalty to form the triangular CO2 state (<1>A1) is also 6

-Lu, Z., Chang, Y. C., Yin, Q. Z., Ng, C. Y. & Jackson, W. M.
+eV (as reported in Lu, Z., Chang, Y. C., Yin, Q. Z., Ng, C. Y.

-Evidence for direct molecular oxygen production in CO2
+& Jackson, W. M. Evidence for direct molecular oxygen

-photodissociation, Science 346, 61-64 (2014), the disclosure of
+production in CO2 photodissociation, Science 346, 61-64 (2014),

-which is incorporated herein by reference).
-For E0 above 70 eV,
+the disclosure of which is incorporated herein by reference).

-the relative excitation energy increases while the scattered
+For E0 above 70 eV, the relative excitation energy increases

-CO2<+> signal dies out (FIG. 1a).
-Simultaneously, C<+>
+while the scattered CO2<+> signal dies out (FIG. 1a).

-ions become detectable suggesting the onset of complete
+Simultaneously, C<+> ions become detectable suggesting the

-dissociation via channel (Ill).
+onset of complete dissociation via channel (Ill).

 [0056] Due to the violence of the surface collision, even the

 surviving CO2 molecular ions can be highly excited.
-The intercept
+The

-energy loss for the CO2<+> ion exit, which amounts to 8.69
+the inelastic energy loss for the CO2<+> ion exit, which

-energy for the CO2* precursor could be as high as 14 eV.
-This
+the absolute excitation energy for the CO2* precursor could be

-energy is comparable to the VUV-photon and electron energy needed
+as high as 14 eV.
+This energy is comparable to the VUV-photon

-for the direct formation of O2 from CO2.
+and electron energy needed for the direct formation of O2 from

 [0057] An important question for the CO2<+> dissociation